adventuremomblog

 Admire Architecture on a Horse-Drawn Carriage Tour

-Many of the horses used for the tour are rescues that were abused and unwanted.
-Thankfully the Percheron draft horses were saved from the uncertain fate of the auction block.
+Many of the horses used for the tour are rescues and the carriage tours help fund the care and rescue of more horses.

 Water Tour in Wilmington, North Carolina